intuit-recruiting/hackathon/README.md

 ## Introduction

 This git repository contains the template project for the intuit hackathon.
 Your goal is to build an app which leverages intuit and public datasets to allow customers to understand the changes in their lives better.
+You really don't have to use any of the code here there's some other technology you are more comfortable with.
+However this is a great way to get started.

 ## Skeleton